locustio/locust/docs/running-locust-distributed.rst

 To do this, you start one instance of Locust in master mode using the ``--master`` flag.
 This is the instance that will be running Locust's web interface where you start the test and see live statistics.
 The master node doesn't simulate any users itself.
-Instead you have to start one or —most likely—multiple worker Locust nodes using the ``--worker`` flag, together with the ``--master-host`` (to specify the IP/hostname of the master node).
+Instead you have to start one or -most likely-multiple worker Locust nodes using the ``--worker`` flag, together with the ``--master-host`` (to specify the IP/hostname of the master node).

 A common set up is to run a single master on one machine, and then run **one worker instance per